 Visual artist and advocate LaToya Ruby Frazier uses photography to capture and explore social inequality and historical change.
-In her work The Geography of Oppression published in The Atlantic, Frazier documented how King’s assassination affected the physical structures of cities.
 Frazier will be the keynote speaker at the 2019 Martin Luther King Jr. Convocation on January 18.
 Read more about the speaker.

 Celebrate the Dream